JoseQuintas/hwgui_fork/samples/Readme.txt

  testalert.prg          N       N                Clipper style Alert() replacement, delivered by Alex Strickland (TNX !) demoonother.prg        P                        bOther Test: Press key, after key up the scan code is displayed. testrtf.prg  1)        Y  #    N          -      Create Rich text files.
 Need some work, the created RTFs are not compatible with newest specifications.
-(TO-DO for Alexander Kresin) teststrrev.prg         Y                        Function hwg_strrev() reverses a string for UTF-8 and handle Euro currency sign with GET testtray.prg           Y                 Y      Tray Message : Be care of different behavior between WinAPI and GTK tstprdos.prg 3)        N       N                Print on LPT, outdated, see 3) tstscrlbar.prg         P                        Scrollbar (GTK: Compilable, but no scroll function, more info in comment lines)
+(TO-DO for Alexander Kresin) testtray.prg           Y                 Y      Tray Message : Be care of different behavior between WinAPI and GTK tstprdos.prg 3)        N       N                Print on LPT, outdated, see 3) tstscrlbar.prg         P                        Scrollbar (GTK: Compilable, but no scroll function, more info in comment lines)